crodriguez4443/dende-arts-site/src/blog/pt-3-how-to-bridge/index.md

 ## WORKOUT

 Move 1: wall bridges     20x reps per side  / 1 sets

 For a beginner who has problems doing a full bridge, this is a great way to practice all the necessary elements without putting more stress on your body than you're capable of taking.
 Bridging is a full body movement so make sure to warm up the posterior chain as well as you can beforehand.
 Because wall rotations are lower in intensity, they should be done slowly, focusing on keeping the knees behind the feet, pushing the hips and chest up, while avoiding excessive bend at the lower back - you can feel this pretty easily because it will probably start to hurt around the lumbar (lower back) area.

 Move 2: Hip Raise     45 second holds / 2 sets

 Although most people do not have much trouble lifting themselves up off the ground using their legs, many people lack the endurance to stay up in a bridge for longer than a few seconds.
 This exercise targets the legs and mobility in the hips.
 Make sure the back is straight and that the majority of the bending in this movement comes from your hips.

 Move 3: low bridge     20 second holds / 2 -3 sets

 A low bridge is particularly useful for those of us who lack either the strength or the mobility in our shoulders to push up into a full bridge.
 This modification has the person do a bridge with their head on the floor to take some of the weight off of their hands.
 This probably goes without saying, but be careful with your head, you only have one of those.
 Practice bringing your hands close to your shoulders and apply some force down into the ground.
-Don't worry if you don't come off the ground.
-Simply by pushing on the ground you're teaching your body a new way to movement pattern that it will learn in time.
+Don’t worry if you don’t come off the ground.
+Simply by pushing on the ground you’re teaching your body a new way to movement pattern that it will learn in time.

 Move 4: Negativa pushups    8x reps per side  / 3 sets

 More on arm strength.
 In Capoeira, we use a lot of pushing strength, so this exercise has many applications outside of doing a bridge.
 Again, if your problem is that you have a hard time pushing up, and your issue is strength, rather than flexibility, this exercise will be a big help.
 Get into a negativa position and bring your upper body down to the side.
 In this position, you are essentially doing a pushup, but modified to where your weight will fall to one side.